Nsongurua/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-results for more pointers, arrays
+task results for more pointers, arrays and strings